MatiHaufn/VulcanaGames_Bomblob/README.md

 # VulcanaGames_Bomblob

-2023 (still unter development)
+2023

-This is a Gamejam, done during less than one week with a group of three (Paula, Ewa and me) in Unity.
+This is a Gamejam, done during three weeks with a group of three (Paula, Ewa and me) in Unity.

 I am the main programmer in that project.
-The gamejam is planned to be continued in September 2023 and the game is not finished, yet.
+The gamejam is done.

 # Gameplay
 The game is a mobile game.